Roshan1299/Memory_Game/README.md

 ### index.html

-This file sets up the basic structure of the webpage, including:
+This file sets up the basic structure of the webpage, including: <br>

-A heading to display the score and status of the game.
+A heading to display the score and status of the game.<br>
-A div with the id grid where the game board will be displayed.
+A div with the id grid where the game board will be displayed.<br>
-Links to the stylesheet styles.css and the JavaScript file app.js.
+Links to the stylesheet styles.css and the JavaScript file app.js.<br>

 ### styles.css
 This file contains the CSS to style the game board and other elements of the page.
 Customize it to change the appearance of the game.

 ### app.js
 This is the main JavaScript file that includes the logic for the memory game.
-It contains:
+It contains:<br>

-An array of card objects with name and img properties.
+An array of card objects with name and img properties.<br>
-Functions to create the game board, flip cards, and check for matches.
+Functions to create the game board, flip cards, and check for matches.<br>
-Event listeners to handle user interactions.
+Event listeners to handle user interactions.<br>

 ## How to Play